-1) Launch the System Preferences app and open the App Store preferences pane.
+1) Launch the System Preferences app and select your Apple ID.

-2) Now from the Purchases and In-app Purchases setting, change the selection from “Always Require” to “Require After 15 Minutes.”
+3) Now for the Purchases and In-app Purchases setting, change the selection from “Always Require” to “Require After 15 Minutes.”

 Now, after you enter your password at least once to purchase a paid app from the Mac App Store, your Mac will let you continue to download any app(s) from the Mac App Store in an uninterrupted manner for 15 minutes following the completed purchase.